tmacoin/tmapostapp/README.md

 2. Enter and remember you passphrase
 3. Send an email to tmacoin@yahoo.com and request 2 partial coins.
 4. Check if you received the coins by selcting My Balance under Tools main menu item.
-5. Done, start sending messages and Posting.
+5. Done, start sending Messages and Posting.

 <b>Installation instructions:</b>